This page lists key publications and resources on the following topics:

-An estimated 87.7 percent of U.S. households were food secure throughout the entire year in 2016, meaning that they had access at all times to enough food for an active, healthy life for all household members.
-This report, based on data from the December 2016 food security survey, provides the most recent statistics on the food security of U.S. households as well as on how much they spent for food and the extent to which food-insecure households participated in Federal and community food assistance programs (September 2017).Statistical Supplement to Household Food Security in the United States in 2016
+An estimated 89.5 percent of U.S. households were food secure throughout 2019, meaning they had access at all times to enough food for an active, healthy life for all household members.
+This report, based on data from the December 2019 food security survey, provides the most recent statistics on the food security of U.S. households as well as on how much they spent for food and the extent to which food-insecure households participated in Federal and community food assistance programs (September 2020).Statistical Supplement to Household Food Security in the United States in 2019

 Earlier annual reports in this series:

 - Household Food Security in the United States in 2018 (September 2019)

 - Statistical Supplement to Household Food Security in the United States in 2018 (September 2019)

 - Household Food Security in the United States in 2017 (September 2018)